 The manual is currently out of date, it describes Release #7.
 A lot of the content in the manual still applies to v2 though.
-The manual will slowly be upgraded to v2.
-In the meantime please refer to the in-game tutorial, previous blog posts, the reference document and most of the material in this manual.
+The game is changing at a rapid pace, and I will not attempt to keep the manual up to date at this point.
+In the meantime please refer to the in-game tutorial, previous blog posts, the reference document that will stay current.

 This is the manual for The Ground Gives Way Release #7 by BtS (out soon, the manual is being updated before the release).
 The game and this manual can be found at www.thegroundgivesway.com.
 This manual is continuously updated and should not be considered as a static document.
 In particular it may be updated significantly on each new release.

 The Ground Gives Way (TGGW) is a roguelike game.
 Its main features are: